Plain weave silk; wool embroidery

 Edwin R. and Harriet Pelton Perkins Memorial Fund 2020.261

-Marguerite Zorach conceived and executed her embroideries as major aesthetic statements at a time when the medium was routinely considered “craft,” as opposed to “fine art,” thereby erasing such distinctions.
-One of her most acclaimed works, The Family is a celebration of domesticity in harmony with nature, presenting the artist, her husband, and their son with an evergreen tree and four pairs of animals.
+Marguerite Zorach conceived her large, complex embroideries as major artistic statements at a time when the medium was routinely considered “craft,” as opposed to “fine art.”
+In doing so, she helped to erase such distinctions.
+One of her most acclaimed works, this example celebrates humanity in harmony with nature, presenting the artist, her husband (a Cleveland-raised sculptor named William Zorach), and their son amid an evergreen tree and four pairs of animals.
+Very time consuming to create, Zorach’s embroideries are rare.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.